 Aside from offering you excellent light, it also delivers an energy-efficient design.
 The bulb relies on only 9 watts to provide the equivalent of 60 watts of power and has an estimated lifespan of up to 13 years.

 Best for Vanities: Philips G25 Halogen Clear Decorative Globe Light Bulb (60-Watt Equivalent)

-The 3-pack of vanity bulbs provides bright, clear light for routine bathroom activities like shaving or applying makeup.
+The three-pack of vanity bulbs provides bright, clear light for routine bathroom activities like shaving or applying makeup.
 Each light bulb emits 550 lumens, using 40 watts of energy.
-While not as energy-efficient or long-lasting as an LED bulb, these globe bulbs are rated for about 2 years of use and do provide excellent performance and lifespan.
+While not as energy-efficient or long-lasting as an LED bulb, these globe bulbs are rated for about two years of use and provide excellent performance and lifespan.
 Another nice feature of these bulbs is the lack of any product or brand information stamped on the face of the bulb—this preserves the decorative look of these globe bulbs.

 Best LED: Feit Electric G25 Dimmable LED Light Bulb, Daylight (60-Watt Equivalent)